HyXFR/hyxfr/README.md

 ![HyXFR stats](https://github-readme-stats.vercel.app/api?username=hyxfr&hide=prs&count_private=true&show_icons=true&include_all_commits=true)

 #### 🤗 Projects
 I'm actually working on a [small anti-virus project by terminal, in Python and bash].
-This project was been in open-source in a few moments, look at my projects 🤗
+This project was been in open-source in a few moments.
+I'm also a contributor of the Protect Discord Bot, I have maked their documentation.

 #### 🌱 My skills
 I mainly master the Python language, but I'm well at Java, HTML and CSS.
 I'm not very good in JavaScript and PHP, but I can create some websites.
 I'm familiar with [discord.py](https://github.com/Rapptz/discord.py).